-- 1. Discussing with management its process for assessing the effectiveness of internal control over financial reporting. - 2.
-Reviewing reports from management and the external auditors on management's assessment of the effectiveness of internal controls over financial reporting. - 3.
-Discussing with management and the external auditors all significant deficiencies and material weaknesses in the design or operation of internal control over financial reporting which are reasonably likely to adversely affect the Company's ability to record, process, summarize and report financial data, and management's remediation plan to address internal control deficiencies. - 4.
-Discussing with management and the external auditors any changes in internal control over financial reporting that have materially affected or are reasonably likely to materially affect the Company's internal control over financial reporting that are required to be disclosed or any other change that were considered for disclosure. - 5.
-Reviewing and discussing any fraud or alleged fraud involving management or other employees and the related corrective and disciplinary actions to be taken. - Reviewing on a regular basis and monitoring the Company's risk assessment and management policies, including the Company's major financial accounting and risk exposures and the procedures in place to monitor, control, report and mitigate those risks.
+- Discussing with management its process for assessing the effectiveness of internal control over financial reporting. - 2.
+Discussing with the chief executive officer and the chief financial officer the process for the Form 52-109F2 certifications to be provided in the Company's filings with regulatory authorities. - 3.
+Reviewing reports from management and the external auditors on management's assessment of the effectiveness of internal controls over financial reporting. - 4.
+Discussing with management and the external auditors all significant deficiencies and material weaknesses in the design or operation of internal control over financial reporting which are reasonably likely to adversely affect the Company's ability to record, process, summarize and report financial data, and management's remediation plan to address internal control deficiencies. - 5.
+Discussing with management and the external auditors any changes in internal control over financial reporting that have materially affected or are reasonably likely to materially affect the Company's internal control over financial reporting that are required to be disclosed or any other change that were considered for disclosure. - 6.
+Reviewing and discussing any fraud or alleged fraud involving management or other employees and the related corrective and disciplinary actions to be taken. - 7.
+Reviewing on a regular basis and monitoring the Company's risk assessment and management policies, including the Company's major financial accounting and risk exposures and the procedures in place to monitor, control, report and mitigate those risks.